 Holt-Howard was an import company, not an American pottery.
 It imported Christmas items, merry mouse, cozy kitchen kittens and pixieware.
 The Holt-Howard pixie ware is collectible, and imitations abound.

 Pixieware had elf or pixie faces on stoppers and lids of jam, honey and other utilitarian jars for the table and kitchen.
 You might call them fifties kitsch, inexpensive but cute, and now vintage.

-Walter Dworkin wrote the book Price Guide to Holt-Howard Collectibles and Related Ceramicware of the 50s & 60s.
+Walter Dworkin wrote the book (affiliate link) Price Guide to Holt-Howard Collectibles and Related Ceramicware of the 50s & 60s.